This page lists disability-related organisations and service providers and some of the resources they produce.

 The Human Rights Commission (HRC) promotes and protects the human rights of all people in Aotearoa New Zealand.

 It provides information about discrimination and offers a free and confidential service for people with human rights enquiries or complaints of unlawful discrimination.

 - Your human rights and making complaints: A guide for disabled people and their families

 Special education supports children and students to access the curriculum by providing extra help, adapted programmes or learning environments, and specialised equipment or materials.

-The Ministry of Pacific Island Affairs liaises and communicates with Pasifika communities about government policies, processes and services.
+The Ministry for Pacific Peoples liaises and communicates with Pasifika communities about government policies, processes and services.
 It aims to foster greater engagement with, and participation by, Pasifika peoples in government decision-making.